The myelodysplastic syndromes (MDS)

 Donor (allogeneic) stem cell transplants

 A small number of people with MDS may be able to have a stem cell transplant from a donor.

-This is a very intensive treatment and is not without risks so it is only suitable for some people.
+A donor stem cell transplant is a complicated treatment.
+It has many side effects and possible complications, so it is only suitable for some people.
 The risks involved with a transplant increase as you get older.
 Your specialist will discuss the possible benefits and risks of this treatment with you.

 MDS UK Patient Support Group is the only MDS dedicated patient support group in the UK.
 It offers networking opportunities, organises patient meetings, shares information and raises awareness across the UK.

 This section has been compiled using information from a number of reliable sources including: